 I need to remind myself to only buy the foods I know I will eat for sure.
 I need to make the meals in my head before I even head out to the store, and if there are more than three or four steps to the preparation process, I need to be honest with myself: do I have the energy to do this, and will this energy still be there in three or four hours.
 If the answer is no, then I buy something else.

 Having easy to make healthy foods at home is a must.
 I keep a tub or two of hummus in the fridge, and baked crackers to go with it.
 I also have a few jars of salsa as a back-up.
 This way, when I cannot cook anything healthy/fancy, I turn to the easy dips and voila!
-Healthy meal, no prep!
+A Healthy meal, no prep!

 Now as far as the naps go, I need to accept that it is my reality.
 I have a chronic illness, and sometimes I view myself as a victim a bit too much.
 Some other times, I feel entitled a bit too much.
 I need to find a healthy middle ground.
 Yes, I need naps.
 No, it does not mean that I can just go and sleep anytime I want to.

 Realistically, the world does not revolve around me (shocker, right?).
 That means that there are things that need to be done at certain specific times.
-I have to find a way to balance my fatigue and work around those task or moments that require my full attention.
+I have to find a way to balance my fatigue and work around those tasks or moments that require my full attention.

 Turns out for me, family time is one of those moments.
 I highly dislike being sleepy during the few hours I see my kids during the day.
 So I try to fit in a small nap when I’m not so exhausted that I can’t function anymore.